 Master of Arts in Professional Counseling

-The Marriage and Family Counseling concentration prepares students to fulfill their professional goals that include an in-depth understanding of marriage and family relationships and developing the skills to rebuild marriages and families that are in need.
-The student will be trained academically and practically to counsel the person in order to rebuild and restore their marriage and family relationships.
+The Mental Health Counseling concentration prepares students to fulfill their professional goals that involve an in-depth understanding of the person with a serious mental health difficulty and the development of a skillful intervention for the person that needs personal restoration.
+The student will be trained academically and practically to counsel the person in depth to restructure and change their personal life and rebuild their relationships.

 The MA program is designed for both the traditional student and the adult learner who is employed full-time or in full-time ministry.
 Courses are offered with multiple scheduling options available.